-- 29.3 Arbitration Procedure: If an agreement cannot be reached in seven (7) working days of the first meeting described in Step 3, the grievance may proceed to arbitration in accordance with the following: - (a) the party desiring to submit the matter in dispute to arbitration shall deliver to the other party a notice, in writing, of its intention to arbitrate.
-This notice shall state the matter at issue in concise terms and shall state precisely in what respect this Agreement has been violated or misinterpreted with reference to the specific Article or Articles.
-The notice shall also stipulate the nature of the relief or remedy sought; - (b) within seven (7) working days after the date of delivery of the notice of intention to arbitrate, the parties will meet to select an Arbitrator to hear the difference and render a decision. - 29.4 Jurisdiction of Arbitrator: The jurisdiction of the Arbitrator shall be limited to deciding the matters at issue within the meaning of the existing provisions of this Agreement.
+- the matter at issue in concise terms and shall state precisely in what respect this Agreement has been violated or misinterpreted with reference to the specific Article or Articles.
+The notice shall also stipulate the nature of the relief or remedy sought; - (b) within seven (7) working days after the date of delivery of the notice of intention to arbitrate, the parties will meet to select an Arbitrator to hear the difference and render a decision. - Jurisdiction of Arbitrator: The jurisdiction of the Arbitrator shall be limited to deciding the matters at issue within the meaning of the existing provisions of this Agreement.
 In no event shall the Arbitrator have the power to add to, subtract, alter or amend this Agreement in any respect.
 The decision of the Arbitrator shall only be applicable to the case in question and shall not constitute a precedent beyond the term of this Agreement.
-Notwithstanding, anything contained in this Agreement, the decision of the Arbitrator shall: - (a) be consistent with the provisions of this Agreement; - (b) be confined to the grievance referred for arbitration. - 29.5 Decision of Arbitrator: The decision of the Arbitrator on the matters at issue shall be final and binding on both parties.

-- 29.6 Cost of Arbitrator: The parties to this Agreement shall jointly bear the cost of the Arbitrator and each of the parties shall bear the cost of its own representatives and witnesses. - 29.7 Definition of Working Days: Working days, for the purposes of this grievance procedure, shall not include Saturdays, Sundays and holidays designated under section 41.1. - 29.8 Management Grievances-Employee Notification: An alleged aggrieved Employee or an Employee named in an Employer's grievance must be notified of, and may attend, or may be required to attend, on the request of either party, any meeting described in section 29.2.
+Notwithstanding, anything contained in this Agreement, the decision of the Arbitrator shall: - (a) be consistent with the provisions of this Agreement; - (b) be confined to the grievance referred for arbitration. - 29.5 Decision of Arbitrator: The decision of the Arbitrator on the matters at issue shall be final and binding on both parties. - 29.6 Cost of Arbitrator: The parties to this Agreement shall jointly bear the cost of the Arbitrator and each of the parties shall bear the cost of its own representatives and witnesses. - 29.7 Definition of Working Days: Working days, for the purposes of this grievance procedure, shall not include Saturdays, Sundays and holidays designated under section 41.1. - 29.8 Management Grievances-Employee Notification: An alleged aggrieved Employee or an Employee named in an Employer's grievance must be notified of, and may attend, or may be required to attend, on the request of either party, any meeting described in section 29.2.